Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Introduction

 \section{Introduction}

 Periocular biometrics has gained attention during the last years as an independent modality for person recognition \cite{[Alonso16],[Nigam15]} after concerns of the performance of face or iris modality under non-ideal or uncooperative conditions \cite{[Proenca18_IntelSys_Trends],[Gonzalez-Sosa18_TIFS_SoftWild]}.
 The mandatory use of face masks due to the COVID-19 pandemic has produced that, even in cooperative settings, face recognition systems are presented with occluded faces where the periocular region is often the only visible area.
+This face occlusion comes with a reduction in facial information that may be significant for recognition \cite{Tome13_FSI_FacialRegions,Tome15_JFS_FusionFaceRegions}.
+To what extent this information reduction is detrimental for face recognition is yet something largely unexplored.
+In practice, recent studies have shown that commercial face recognition engines, even in cooperative settings, struggle with persons wearing face masks \cite{[Ngan20NISTmasksreport]}, driving vendors to include capabilities for recognition of masked faces in their products \cite{[Klare20rankonemasks]}.
 In parallel, hygiene concerns are triggering fears against the use of contact-based biometric solutions such as fingerprints \cite{[btt20covidFPshut]}.
-Studies have shown that commercial face recognition engines, even in cooperative settings, struggle with persons wearing face masks \cite{[Ngan20NISTmasksreport]}, driving vendors to include capabilities for recognition of masked faces in their products \cite{[Klare20rankonemasks]}.